-While steady growth is expected in each of these occupational categories through 2026, the BLS forecasts faster-than-average job growth in the following areas of public health practice (the average growth across all occupations included for reference):
+BLS projects steady job growth in each of these occupational categories through 2030, with the greatest gains in healthcare.
+Faster-than-average job growth is also expected in the following areas of public health practice.

 The information from the BSPH degree can translate into many different careers, here and in other parts of the world.

-What Are Some Typical Jobs and Salaries for BSPH Graduates?
+What Are Some Typical Jobs for BSPH Graduates?

 Every aspect of public health is a bit unique, both in pay scale and job opportunities for new graduates.
 However, let's look at one of America's largest and most populous states as an example of what's possible with a BSPH degree.

-Here are some of the entry-level and early-career public health jobs you can get in Texas, along with the average yearly salary.
+Here are some of the entry-level and early-career public health jobs you can get in Texas.

 *May require professional certification after hire or as a condition of employment